obriencj/obriencj.github.io/source/_posts/2014-03-24-weather-and-backtracking.md

 A less wonderful side-effect is that your more *traditional* call stack can become quite deep, to the point of over-flowing.
-The implementation language doesn't necessarily know that you never intend to descend back out of the call stack, that your program is just one call after another after another.
+The implementation language doesn't necessarily know that you never intend to descend back out of the call stack -- that your program is just one call after another after another.
 It holds onto data you never wish to make use of.